ales27pm/reactt3tr15/docs/native-network-setup.md

      ```bash
      sudo rvictl -x <DEVICE-UDID>
      ```
    - The React Native app should call `startPacketCapture` only after a tethered session is established.
-If the API rejects, fall back to the manual rvictl steps above.
+If the API call is rejected, fall back to the manual rvictl steps above.

 ## Android Configuration